danielbodnar/awesome-stars/BY-LANG.md

 ## Shell

+- [semantic-release/docker-gitbox](https://github.com/semantic-release/docker-gitbox) - Gitbox is a docker image that combines a preconfigured git  server utilizing the git smart-http service for repository access.
+This is complemented by an installation of gitlist.
+Git smart-http and gi
+- [AaronMoat/gh-clone](https://github.com/AaronMoat/gh-clone) - GitHub CLI (gh) extension to clone repositories in a nested directory structure
+- [benelan/gh-fzf](https://github.com/benelan/gh-fzf) - An fzf wrapper around the GitHub CLI
+- [cisagov/gh-skeleton](https://github.com/cisagov/gh-skeleton) - This extension for the gh CLI provides the ability to easily start new projects from our existing library of skeleton repositories.
 - [lukechilds/zsh-better-npm-completion](https://github.com/lukechilds/zsh-better-npm-completion) - Better completion for npm
 - [unypkg/unypkg](https://github.com/unypkg/unypkg) - Universal, simple and classical Linux package manager
 - [crater-space/cli](https://github.com/crater-space/cli) - A super-lightweight, universal, "meta" package manager for UNIX-like platforms